 Delivery

-When ordering the Sole F63 treadmill, there are four different options to choose from in terms of delivery.
-The first option is curbside (which I chose) because it is free.
-The second option is delivering it into your garage for $59.
+When ordering the Sole F63 treadmill, there are three different options to choose from in terms of delivery.
+The first option is curbside (which we chose) because it is free.
+Be aware the the box is large and heavy—almost 300 pounds.

 Assembly